josefadamcik/josefadamcik.cz/_posts/2018-09-12-activity-journal-designing-ux.md

 And what about 3 parallel activities?
 Honestly, I wasn't able to come out with a possible use case.
 So it seems we can limit the maximum number of parallel activities to 2.

 So how should be the timeline presented?
-And how parallel activities should be presented.
+And how parallel activities should be presented?
 Those are some of the options I was considering:

-**Option 1:** Literally display a horizontal timeline and visually attach activities to it with lines.
+**Option 1:** Literally display a horizontal timeline and visually attach activities to it using lines.
 One point on a timeline may lead to several boxes representing several parallel activities.
 It's hard to imagine, how it actually should look.
 I attempted to sketch a few variants but nothing looked right.

 **Option 2:** Show a calendar-like schedule, imagine Google calendar switched to the "day" view.
-That means that a particular time amount is represented by fixed space on the display.
-Activities that are parallel are displayed next to each other and occupy less space than activities that are not overlapping with any other.
+That means that a particular amount of time is represented by a fixed space on the display.
+Activities that are parallel are displayed next to each other horizontally and occupy less width than activities that are not overlapping with any other.
 That would mean a lot of white space and possibly horizontal scrolling.
-There might be some clever way hot to collapse free time and keep clarity.
+There might be some clever way how to collapse free time and keep clarity though.

 **Option 3:** Use [cards from material design](https://material.io/design/components/cards.html) and display them one after each other.
 There might be subheaders which would help the user to orient in time.
-Since we know, that we should be able to limit the maximal amount of parallel activities to 2, we might be able to fit two cards next to each other in order to indicate parallel run.
-I sketched the idea but I didn't like how it looked when the activities were overlapping only partially.
+Since we know, that it's possible to limit the maximal amount of parallel activities to 2, we might be able to fit two cards next to each other in order to indicate parallel run.
+I sketched the idea but I didn't like how it looked when the activities were overlapping partially.

-I spent some time thinking this one through and then I remembered: I am trying to find a simple, MVP-like solution, which can be built with basic components.
+I spent some time thinking this one through and then I remembered: I am trying to find a simple MVP-like solution, which can be built with basic components.
 That's why I chose the option 3 and decided to abandon the idea, that the timeline should somehow reflect that some activities overlap.
 So: activities will be represented by full-width cards.
 The activities, which are in progress, will be always at the beginning.

 {% include gallery.html galleryname="activityjournal_wf_timeline" imgclass='imgmw600' %}